sharynneazhar/blog/_posts/2017-07-26-internship-wrap-up.md

 * Cerner Interns 17 Discord.
 It's a love-hate relationship.

 These past two months have been an awesome experience.
-Cerner is a giant in the healtcare IT space and has a pretty cool company culture ❄️.
+Cerner is a giant in the healthcare IT space and has a pretty cool company culture ❄️.
 My best takeaway?
 Throw away all expectations.
 Just be open, trust yourself, and have some fun.
 You'll be surprised of the rewards.
 I am beyond thankful and will definitely miss being around the office, but I'm excited to see what the future holds.

 Who knows, maybe I'll be back next year.
 Full-time. 😉